deriv-com/capture-url-from-issue-comment/README.md

 - `cancel_pattern`: Regular expression pattern to cancel the action when comment contains this pattern.
 - `GITHUB_TOKEN`: Pass this (as `${{secrets.GITHUB_TOKEN}}`) to cancel actions instead of failing them.
 - `url_pattern`: Regular expression pattern to capture the URL.
 Ensure first capture group captures the URL.
-- `bot_name`: The name of the action commenting on pull requests.
+- `user_name`: The name of the action commenting on pull requests.

 ## Outputs